Beerampa1/Quantifying-Cognitive-Effort-s-Impact-on-Suppression-of-Epilepsy-Associated-After-Discharges/README.md

 # Quantifying-Cognitive-Effort-s-Impact-on-Suppression-of-Epilepsy-Associated-After-Discharges
-The project investigates how cognitive effort influences the suppression of epilepsy-associated after discharges (ADs) in intracranial EEG (iEEG) recordings collected during pre-surgical functional brain mapping.
+This project investigates how cognitive effort influences the suppression of epilepsy-associated after discharges (ADs) in intracranial EEG (iEEG) recordings collected during pre-surgical functional brain mapping.
 Using data from epileptic patients, the code reproduces all preprocessing, analysis, modeling pipelines presented in the paper.